-Mont Sainte Victoire Seen From The Bibemus Quarry
+Mont Sainte Victoire Seen From The Bibemus Quarry by Cezanne

 Mont Sainte Victoire Seen From The Bibemus Quarry Painting

 The use of quick, voluntary, and loose brush strokes to convey nature and the beautiful color scheme to the composition; With a reddish orange hue at the base of the Bibemus quarry and a subtle shade of blue in the distance, Cezanne asserted that the Monte Sainte Victoire was a beautiful painting.